Dulce de Cajuil (Cashew Apple Jam is an easy recipe for a beloved dessert treasured by Dominicans, and a must-bring-back item from road trips.

-And going back to the not-so-small matter of credit: This recipe was passed on to me by my dear friend Sonia T., one of the best cooks I've ever met, and an extraordinary human being.
+And going back to the not-so-small matter of credit: This recipe for dulce de cajuil was passed on to me by my dear friend Sonia T., one of the best cooks I've ever met, and an extraordinary human being.
 I just transcribed her recipe almost verbatim and it worked perfectly the first time.
-A good thing because these cajuiles came all the way from the other corner of the country (Loma de Cabrera) so I had almost no margin for error.
+A good thing because these cajuiles came all the way from Loma de Cabrera, in the other corner of the country (where I first tried dulce de cajuil as a child) so I had almost no margin for error.

 - 12 Apple cashews

 - ¾ cup sugar

 - 6 cloves

 - Peel cashew apples: Using a very sharp knife, peel the cashew apples.
 Discard the peels.

 - Blanch cashew apples: Place the peeled cashew apples in a large pot, pour in enough water to cover them plus two inches [5 cm].
 Heat over low heat until the water breaks the boil.
 Remove from the heat and cool to room temperature.
 Discard the water.

 - Repeat the previous process three more times.

 - Make candied cashew apples: Mix in the cashew apples, sugar, cinnamon, cloves and prunes.
 Heat over low heat until the liquid turns into a light syrup (about 30 minutes).
 Remove from the heat.
 Discard cinnamon and cloves.

 - Serve/store: Chill before serving.
 For storing, place in a lidded jar and refrigerate up to a week.